IkigaiLabsETH/ikigAI/README.md

 - Unlimited local storage (desktop)
 - Runs locally (desktop)

-# Leveraging the Power of Large Language Models (LLMs)
+# How: Leveraging the Power of Large Language Models

 The Generative Pre-trained Transformer (GPT) stands as a landmark in AI advancement over the past decade.
 While the capabilities of LLMs, like reasoning and understanding, are noteworthy, their full potential remains untapped.